dhogaza/mc68000_pascal_2/README.md

 while it existed, and primary author of the technology, I'm not too worried about suing myself for putting them up here for public viewing.
 I may switch sources over to the GPL.

-Compiler sources are in cross/sources and are self-hosting (i.e. written in Pascal-2), as were all of our compilers though the C/C++ front end was eventually machine-translated to C.
+Compiler sources are in cross/sources and are self-hosting (i.e. written in Pascal-2, as were all of our compilers though the C/C++ front end was eventually machine-translated to C).

 In cross/fpc_sources there's ongoing work to rehost the code in Free Pascal.
 The primary reason for doing this is because I'm interested in comparing the quality of code our compiler generated